 The community has several areas that are designated as wetlands.
 Wetlands are the link between the land and the water.
 They are transition zones where the flow of water, the cycling of nutrients, and the energy of the sun meet to produce a unique ecosystem characterized by hydrology, soils, and vegetation, making these areas very important features of a watershed.
 Learn more about wetlands from the US Army Corps of Engineers’ publication Recognizing Wetlands and the EPA flyer Wetland Overview.

 Broadlands has three community pools: the Summerbrooke Pool, Southern Walk Pool and the Community Center Pool.
 Tennis courts are available for use at the Nature Center, Hillside Park, Broadlands Station and Park Glen Villas.
 Playgrounds are located at Harvest & Welby, the Nature Center, Summerbrooke, Broadlands Station and at Hillside Park.
-A fitness center is available for use by residents located basement of our Club House.
+A fitness center is available for use by residents located in the basement of our Club House.

 At over 5,000 square feet, the Broadlands Nature Center is the highlight of the community.
 Multiple events are hosted throughout the year.
 It not only houses animals, but is also the HOA staff offices.
 Stop by to visit our furry and scaly residents.
 BEFORE YOUR VISIT, PLEASE READ THE: NATURE CENTER RULES